archuser231/Auri/README.md

 You can edit this file to customize which actions run automatically.

-Usage You cna use man auri to have a manual about how to use it.
+Usage You can use man auri to have a manual about how to use it.

 Launch from terminal: